ItinerantMonolith/Community-Assessment-Support/README.md

 ### Using the American Community Survey (ACS) dataset from the Census Bureau, the user has access to over 24,000 data points.
 This tool will grant access to predefined collections of data points, grouped by year and geographical area (state, community, and/or zip) and present them in appropriately formatted tables.
 A user will be able to select one or more years of data, refine that by geographical area, and then select which from among the predefined reports they want to view.

 ## Report Scope
 FFF routinely generates more than 20 reports from U.S. Census Bureau data to include in their Community Assessements.
-The inital scope of this tool will implement 8 of these:
+The inital scope of this tool was 8 reports, with additional reports added as they are identified by FFF and analyzed to ensure valid implementation is possible.
+Initial reports were:
 * Population by Geographic Area and Year
 * Median Age and Distribution of the Population by Geographic Area
 * Population (and Percentage of Population) by Race and Geographic Area